SelectQuoteLabs/SQForm/README.md

 ```

 #### SQForm no longer allows `boolean`s as dropdown options
-In SQForm v`[Typescript Version]` support for `boolean` valued dropdown options was removed.
+In SQForm v8 support for `boolean` valued dropdown options was removed.
 Material-UI and HTML Select components do not support options with `boolean`s as values and causes type conflicts with our own library.
 Therefore, if you're upgrading this version and you using `boolean` values options you'll need to take care to update those.
 Below is our recommended changes.

 ```js
 // ⛔️ Example